porsche-design-system/porsche-design-system/README.md

 1. Run `./docker.sh run-upgrade`
 This should output the dependencies you might want to update.
 Select the NPM dependencies to be updated and press _Enter_.
 Afterwards execute automated tests to make sure application still works.
+1. Angular hast to be updated with `ng update` inside of the package.
+1. Afterwards run `./docker.sh run-install` to create the correct yarn.lock file inside docker
 1. Run `./docker.sh run-build`
 1. Run `./docker.sh run-lint`
 1. Run `./docker.sh run-test-unit`